Johnny Arthur: Death

-Arthur died on December 31, 1951, at the Motion Picture Country Home.
-He was buried at the charitable expense of the Motion Picture Fund in Valhalla Memorial Park Cemetery, but left in an unmarked grave for 60 years until the Friends of Dearly Departed Tours and Findadeath.com raised the funds for a gravestone and placed one in November 2012.
+Johnny Arthur died on December 31, 1951, at age 68, at the Motion Picture Country Hospital.
+He was buried at the charitable expense of the Motion Picture Fund in Valhalla Memorial Park Cemetery, but left in an unmarked grave for 60 years until November 2012, when the Friends of Dearly Departed Tours and Findadeath.com raised the funds for a gravestone.